Prevention of Family Violence

 • Gippsland Free from Violence Coalition priorities

 • Municipal Public Health & Wellbeing planning documents.

 Our members are committed to:

-- Raise awareness of the drivers of family violence
+1. Raising awareness of the drivers of family violence

-- Influence community attitudes and change behaviour
+2. Influencing community attitudes and changing behaviour

-- Reinforce positive behaviours and social norms
+3. Reinforcing positive behaviours and social norms

 In 2017 we were successful in obtaining a State Government Grant of $140,000 from the Department of Premier and Cabinet to run prevention of violence against women programmes across Bass Coast and South Gippsland.
-(I can provide the summary report soon – just being printed)

 The Prevention Team work with schools across the South Coast and the Department of Education supporting them to implement the Respectful Relationships initiative.
 Respectful Relationships is a primary prevention activity designed to stop violence before it starts by addressing the deep-seated gendered drivers of family violence.